imengyu/Ballance/README.md

 * Windows:

   1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version.
-2. Download the zip installation package in assets.
+  2. Download the zip installation package in assets (1.x.x-windows-x86.zip).
   3. Unzip all files, then run `Ballance.exe` to start the game.

 * Linux:

-  To be completed
+  1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version of Linux64 (1.x.x-linux64.zip).
+  2. Unzip all files.
+  3. Set permissions for the main executable:

+      ```shell
+      chmod a+x ./Ballance.x86_64
+      ```

+  4. Start play

+      ```shell
+      ./Ballance.x86_64
+      ```

 * MacOS：

-  To be completed
+  1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version of MacOS

+      * If you are using an Apple computer with M1 or M2 chips, download the `-AppleSilicon.dmg` version installation package.
+      * If you are using an Intel Apple PC, download the `-Intel64.dmg` version installation package.

+  2. After downloading and installing, find Ballance in the "launchpad/Game" and open it to start playing.

 * Android：